elm/projects/README.md

 >  - Follow the links and watch the videos [here](https://guide.elm-lang.org/reuse/more.html).
 >
 > Meanwhile, **always be looking for feedback from folks with more experience.** I have done API design sessions with a bunch of folks now.
 This happened with `elm-webgl` and `elm-style-animation` and `elm-css` and `elm-test` and tons of others.
 It takes quite a few years and a good gut to get great at making these APIs, and the best way to improve is to learn from people who have done it before.

-## Offline and Private Docs

-There are tons of nice docs on [package.elm-lang.org](http://package.elm-lang.org/).
-Behind the scenes, there is an Elm program that turns JSON files [like this](http://package.elm-lang.org/packages/elm-lang/core/4.0.5/documentation.json) into nice interactive pages.
-Here are some things that would be cool:

-  1. **Make a package that just parses strings into Elm types.** I have some code that does it, but it is unreleasable.
-It would be great for the community to have a tool like this that is well-tested!

-  2. **Make a package that that displays docs for a single module.** I would expect this to be a `view` function and `decodeDocs` JSON decoder.
-It can rely on that type parsing package!

-  3. **Use all that code in `elm-reactor` or some other command line tool.** Lots of folks would like to browse documentation when they are offline.
-Some companies have private code, but they want the docs to be nice internally.
-Once you have the ability to show module docs pretty easily, making a command line tool for this is pretty easy.
-You run `elm-make --docs ...` and do something with the output.

-The benefit of this approach is that any changes to the style of the package website would propagate to *all* tools that show documentation pretty easily.

-## Profiling `virtual-dom` with V8 tools

-The `elm-lang/virtual-dom` library is [quite fast](http://elm-lang.org/blog/blazing-fast-html-round-two).
-It may be possible to do better though!

-**Goal:** Get [elm-lang/virtual-dom](https://github.com/elm-lang/virtual-dom/) setup with [v8-natives](https://www.npmjs.com/package/v8-natives).
-This would allow us to:

-  1. Be sure that code is getting optimized (but not deoptimized!)
-  2. Know more about how much garbage is produced.

-Perhaps certain functions need to be broken into smaller chunks?
-Perhaps values can be made more monomorphic?
-A great result would be writeups of what you observe when testing things by hand.
-If that is useful, it would be best to make these tests a reproducable part of the library.
-This way any potential changes could be informed by performance implications.

 ## In-browser REPL